“Aleikum-as-salaam.” (‘Upon you peace.’)

 As always, no matter where and for what purpose you have come, sweet, strong tea is served in small glasses.
 There is no hurry.
 The officers scrutinize our passports and carefully note our names in a big book – in Arabic.
 Arne’s surname, Christoffersen, is somewhat troublesome to them.
 They want to know what our professions in Denmark are, what we are doing in Iraq, and of course why we have come to this place.
 When they learn that we would like to visit the marshes, they instruct us to talk to the mudir, who is away at the moment.
 A mudir is a town leader, a kind of mayor, but also the head of the police force.

 While we wait for the mudir to return to his office, we drive a short distance down to the shore of Hoor al-Hamar, where many meshofs are tied to poles.
-Several houses here are constructed of reeds, some of which are mudhifs, guest houses, with thick arches made from firmly tied reed bundles, onto which reed mats have been tied.
+Several houses here are constructed of reeds, some of which are mudhifs (guest houses), with thick arches made from firmly tied reed bundles, onto which reed mats have been tied.
 Other houses have walls of sun-dried mud.
-Many birds are feeding in the shallow water, e.g. black-tailed godwits (Limosa limosa) and black-winged stilts (Himantopus himantopus).
-Pied kingfishers (Ceryle rudis) are hovering above the water before diving headlong into it.
+Many birds are feeding in the shallow water, including black-tailed godwits (Limosa limosa) and black-winged stilts (Himantopus himantopus).
+Pied kingfishers (Ceryle rudis) hover above the water before diving headlong into it.
 If one bird succeeds in catching a fish, the event is eagerly commented upon by its companions.
-Further out in the water, several large, black, snorting water buffaloes are submerged, only their heads above the surface.
+Further out in the water, several large, black, snorting water buffaloes are submerged, with only their heads above the surface.

 “Would you like …. to drink …. the Pepsi,” he suddenly asks.
 Yes, why not.
 We drive to a small restaurant, despite the fact that it is only a few hundred yards away.
 You must arrive in style.
 While we drink ‘the Pepsi’, he entertains us with a monologue, commenting on the imperialistic ways of the Coca-Cola Company in the Third World.
 His English is somewhat erratic, with a break after every two or three words, leaving him time to find the next few words.